hphelion/documentation/devplatform/preview/windows_overview.md

 ## Windows Instance Licensing {#licensing}

-You will need to provide your own Windows licensing for use with Windows instances in HDP; Microsoft's licensing requires customers to create their own images using their own licensed software.
+You will need to provide your own Windows licensing for use with Windows instances in Helion Development Platform; Microsoft's licensing requires customers to create their own images using their own licensed software.
 During image creation, temporary instances of Windows Server are created, so a volume license is required.

 Windows Server licensing for Windows DEAs and Windows SQL Server instances consists of two components:

 * Licensing agreements.
 These are paid contracts with Microsoft, which include the legal right to run a software package and support agreements.
-Since HOS is a <a href="http://www.windowsservercatalog.com/svvp.aspx">certified SSVP provider</a>, customers can use Microsoft support with their own licensing agreements.
+Since Helion OpenStack is a <a href="http://www.windowsservercatalog.com/svvp.aspx">certified SSVP provider</a>, customers can use Microsoft support with their own licensing agreements.
 * Activation.
 Your Windows instances can be activated by using your KVM server, or by connecting to the Windows instance directly using Remote Desktop, and providing product keys manually.

 For more information on licensing Windows Server, see <a href="https://www.microsoft.com/en-us/licensing/product-licensing/windows-server-2012-r2.aspx">Windows Server 2012 Volume Licensing</a>, or contact your Microsoft licensing representative.